 Setting Up Your Enclosure

-- The enclosure should be 2/3 filled with water
+- The enclosure should be filled to approximately 2/3

 - It is necessary to supply a large enough tank to also include an area for your turtle to bask with its entire body to be fitted on this level